-AleSmith is a microbrewery in the United States that specializes in a wide range of handmade beers.
+AleSmith is a microbrewery in the United States specializing in a wide range of handcrafted beers.
 Skip Virgilio and Ted Newcomb launched AleSmith Brewery in San Diego in 1995.

 AleSmith beers are noted for their rich, complex tastes, high alcohol level, and intense hoppy flavors.
 Their strong devotion to beer and knack for innovation has allowed them to appeal to a wide range of beer and microbrew enthusiasts.

-AleSmith has received several recognitions from various national and international contests throughout the years.
+AleSmith has received several recognitions from various national and international contests.
 Currently, the AleSmith brewing firm is managed by Peter Zien, a successful home brewer.
 AleSmith produces more than 15 different varieties of beer both domestically and abroad.

-Address: 2201 San Dieguito Dr Suite D, Del Mar
+Address: 2201 San Dieguito Dr Suite D, Del Mar, CA

-Located in the coastal town of Del Mar, CA, Viewpoint is the city’s first brewery, bringing together the diverse perspectives of a collaborative group of longtime members of the culinary and craft brewing communities.
+Located in the coastal town of Del Mar, CA, Viewpoint is the city’s first brewery, bringing together the diverse perspectives of a collaborative group of longtime culinary and craft brewing community members.

 Founded by Charles Koll, the 7,000 square-foot breweries and restaurant features a full-service dining experience helmed by Executive Chef Mike Patula, serving familiar dishes reinterpreted.
-Head brewer Moe Katomski provides Viewpoint’s 20 taps with a mix of eclectic house-brewed styles.
+Head brewer Moe Katomski provides Viewpoint’s 20 taps with eclectic house-brewed styles.

 What is the most popular brewery in San Diego?

-Stone Brewing is the most popular brewery in San Diego, according to a recent poll of local beer aficionados.
+Stone Brewing is the most famous brewery in San Diego, according to a recent poll of local beer enthusiasts.
 The company has been brewing beer in San Diego since 1996 and is now one of the largest craft breweries in the country.

-Stone’s flagship IPA is hugely popular with locals and visitors alike, and there are always interesting new beers to try on tap at their two brewery locations.
-If you’re looking for a delicious beer while visiting San Diego, Stone is certainly the place to go!
+Stone’s flagship IPA is hugely popular with locals and visitors alike, and there are always interesting new beers to tap at their two brewery locations.
+If you’re looking for a delicious beer while visiting San Diego, Stone is undoubtedly the place to go!

 What beer is San Diego known for?

 San Diego is most well-known for its IPA beers.
-Some of the most popular San Diego IPAs are Stone IPA, Ballast Point Sculpin IPA, and Karl Strauss Tower 10 IPA.
-These beers are characterized by their strong hop flavors and aromas, which give them a unique bitterness that is often described as “citrusy” or “tropical.”
+Some popular San Diego IPAs are Stone IPA, Ballast Point Sculpin IPA, and Karl Strauss Tower 10 IPA.
+These beers are characterized by their intense hop flavors and aromas, giving them a unique bitterness often described as “citrusy” or “tropical.”